Today I’m laying my heart before you.

 Shoulder to shoulder

-- Listen to those who are impacted by racism.
+- Listen to those who are impacted by very real issues.
 Don’t debate.
 Hear their stories.
 Step into their shoes for a moment.
 Don’t make excuses.
 Don’t ask them to validate your feelings, what you’ve done or not done.
 Just listen.

 - Broaden your circle.
-If your circle of friends lacks diversity, get to know people who look different than you.
-Open your home.
-Talk over dinner.
+If your circle of friends looks, thinks, and believes about issues just like you, get to know people different than you.
+Open your home or sit in the front yard and talk.
 Appreciate the differences in culture and in the way that God so beautifully created each of us.
 Worship together.
+Pray together.

 - Speak up.
 You don’t have to be in-your-face or argumentative; in fact, that’s not helpful.
-Gently push back, walk away if they refuse to stop, or have an honest conversation about remarks that demean or diminish the dignity of a person or race of people.
+Gently push back, walk away if someone refuses to stop, or have an honest conversation about remarks that demean or diminish the dignity of a person or people.
 Don’t be afraid to call evil by its name.
 Don’t get caught up in debates.
 Speak truth.
 Live truth.

 - Pray.
 And then pray some more.
 In faith.
 Knowing that God is good, and he cares.
 Trusting that He’s listening.